YaBoiHank1/Merge-Sort-vs-Heap-Sort/README.md

 this project aims to highlight the difference between theoretical efficiency and real-world performance and to provide a better understanding of how algorithm design affects execution time.

+### How to run

+Open the Jupyter notebook and click 'run all'